dsugden/dsugden.github.io/_posts/2015-04-01-conductR-for-developers.md

 ###What's the stuff in ConductR

+Under the covers, ConductR is, amoung other things, an Akka cluster.

 Start with a collection of vms in the same network.
 ConductR DOES NOT help with this, and wasn't intended to.
-Use ansible/chef/puppet/salt or whatevs to create your network of nodes.
+Use ansible/chef/puppet/salt or whatevs to create your network of nodes, or use my Vagrantfile and ansible playbooks: https://github.com/dsugden/conductrR-examples

 ConductR does require on each node:
 1. Debian based system (recommended: Ubuntu 14.04 LTS)
 2. Oracle Java Runtime Environment 8 (JRE 8)
 3. Python 3.4 (supplied with Ubuntu 14.04)

-Then you will install Conductr and a proxy (more on why later) and on each of these nodes.

-Finally you will install a CLI on one or more, to admin it.

 An **Application** in ConductR is a collection of one or more **Bundles**.
 The developer decides what bundles make up an Application, and then aggregates them with a configuration attribute ("system").

 Each Bundle can contain one or more **Components**, typically just one.
 This represents a process in ConductR's lifecycle management terms.

-When you package your Application, a ZIP file will be created for each bundle, containing a manifest.
+When you package your Application, a uniquely named ZIP file will be created for each bundle, containing a manifest.

 Here is an example of bundle configuration with **one** Component: